GoogleCloudPlatform/cluster-toolkit/community/examples/apptainer/README.md

 You can use Apptainer to package your development environment to streamline your workflow in a cluster deployed via the HPC Toolkit.
 We provide examples of
 - packaging a [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) environment using Apptainer and then deploying and using it in a Slurm allocation
-- packaging the [VS Code](https://code.visualstudio.com/) IDE, deploying it in a Slurm allocation and connecting to if from your local VS Code IDE
+- packaging the [VSCode](https://code.visualstudio.com/) IDE, deploying it in a Slurm allocation and connecting to it from your local VSCode IDE

 ### GPU